meganz/MEGAcmd/contrib/docs/commands/fuse-show.md

    LOCAL_PATH: The local mount point in the filesystem.
    REMOTE_PATH: The cloud directory or share that is exposed locally.
    NAME: The user-friendly name of the mount, specified when it was added or by fuse-config.
+   PERSISTENT: If the mount is saved across restarts, "YES".
+Otherwise, "NO".
    ENABLED: If the mount is currently enabled, "YES".
 Otherwise, "NO".

 Parameters: